TijlV/diann-immunopeptidomics-pipeline/readme.md

 ```
 Output/
 ├── empirical/          # Final DIA-NN output (first-pass + MBR combined)
-├── infinDIA/           # Results from the calibration search
+├── infinDIA/           # Results from the infinDIA search
 └── libs/
     └── empirical/      # Empirical library used for the infinDIA search
 ```